 Information for parents

 The world is a competitive place with challenges and pressures on all our lives to stand out from the crowd or to be successful.
-What better place to learn then the lessons of what it takes to be your best, to be creative and to accept winning and deal with losing than school sport?
-The School Games is all about the pursuit of personal excellence and being the best you can be.
+What better place then to learn the lessons of what it takes to be your best, to be creative, and to accept winning and deal with losing than school sport?
+The School Games is all about being the best you can be.

 Health and wellbeing

 Whilst we can offer more competitive sport opportunities to a greater number of young people, there are often more difficult to reach groups that are not interested in participating in traditional sports or activities.

 The Change4Life sports clubs programme supports young people to explore different types of activities and to engage with the School Games through an alternative route.
 There is something for everyone with a focus on inclusion.